-If you use ArcGIS Identity, the license is attached to the user, not the application, so that one authorized user can license more than one ArcGIS Runtime application.
+If you use ArcGIS identity, the license is attached to the user, not the application, so that one authorized user can license more than one ArcGIS Runtime application.

 Local data files are geo-enabled data available in a file residing on your users' device(s), regardless of how it got there.
 ArcGIS Runtime supports a variety of different local file data formats.
-Depending upon the type of data, a specific license level may be required to use that data in your ArcGIS Runtime app.
+Depending upon the type of data, a specific license string level may be required to use that data in your ArcGIS Runtime application.